Travelling to Dorset by Electric Vehicle

 Getting to Dorset by electric vehicle

-All large motorway services will offer electric car charging points, most with fast charge options.
+All large motorway services offer electric car charging points, most with rapid charge (50kw) options.
 The nearest motorway services to Dorset are Rownhams on the M27, Tiverton Services and Bridgwater Services on the M5 and Leigh Delemere Services on the M4.

 Once you enter Dorset, there are no motorway services.
 However, some local service stations and petrol stations will have EV chargers, plus most of the counties towns offer charging points too - the majority of which are found in car parks or near shopping areas.